Fraunhofer-IMS/AIfES_for_Arduino/README.md

 # AIfES for Arduino®

 AIfES (Artificial Intelligence for Embedded Systems) is a platform-independent and standalone AI software framework optimized for embedded systems.
-The Feedforward Neural Networks (FNN) implemented in AIfES can be freely parameterized, trained, modified or reloaded at runtime.
+The Feedforward Neural Networks (FNN) and Convolutional Neural Networks (CNN) implemented in AIfES can be freely parameterized, trained, modified or reloaded at runtime.
 In this version, it is optimized for the Arduino IDE and compatible to almost any Arduino board.
 AIfES is developed in the C programming language and uses only standard libraries based on the GNU Compiler Collection (GCC).
 AIfES thus runs on almost any hardware from 8-bit microcontrollers over Raspberry PI to smartphones or PCs.
-Not only inference of FNN is possible, but also training directly in the device.
+Not only inference of FNN and CNN is possible, but also training directly in the device.
 Furthermore, compatibility to other AI software frameworks such as Keras or TensorFlow is also given.

 AIfES was developed by the Fraunhofer Institute for Microelectronic Circuits and Systems IMS.
 Additional information can be found at <www.aifes.ai>